moon-hex/kustomize-navigator/README.md

 ## Known Issues

 - Remote Git references (like `github.com/...`) are not yet supported for navigation
-- The extension activates for all YAML files in workspaces containing Kustomize files
+- Missing files warning indicators are not showing in the tooltip

 ## Release Notes

 ### 0.1.0

-- Initial release
+Initial release
 - Ctrl+click navigation between Kustomize files
 - Warning indicators for missing files
 - Support for identifying Kustomize content regardless of filename

-### 0.1.1
+### 0.2.0

+Improvements
+- Enhanced Kustomize detection: Now identifies Kustomize files by content, not just filename
+- Resource Preview: Hover over Kustomize references to see a list of resources defined in the target file
+- Clickable Resource List: Each resource in the preview is clickable for direct navigation
-- **VS Code engine version constraint**: Changed from "^1.99.0" to ">=1.0.0"
+- VS Code engine version constraint: Changed from "^1.99.0" to ">=1.0.0"

+Bug Fixes
+- Fixed link detection for unquoted YAML references
+- Corrected path resolution for directory-based kustomization files
+- Fixed handling of various Kustomize file formats

 ## Contributing